sasidharmsr/MyDocs/README.md

 In the project directory, you can First go to server folder and run

 ### `npm run devStart`

+ After that open another powershell and run below command in present directory

 ### `npm start`

 Runs the app in the development mode.\